samidukushalaya/Qt-Student_Teacher_Manager/README.md

     - Open  Qt -> Edit
     - in LMS -> Headers -> hod.h
     - in hod.d -> line 29 set current path of the Stu.DB (it will be the repo clone path..)
-- Now press ctrl + R or cick run..
+- Now press ctrl + R or cick run